beneath-hq/beneath/docs/concepts/streams.md

 ## Streams have a schema and a unique key

 All *streams* have an associated schema that defines the fields of its records.
 The schema must also define a *key* comprised of one or more columns (also known as a *primary key* or *unique key*).
 Beneath rejects records that do not adhere to the stream's schema.
+See [Schema definition]({{< ref "/docs/reading-writing-data/schema-definition" >}}) for more details.

 ## Streams can have multiple versions, known as *instances*

 Records are not stored directly in a *stream*, but rather in a *stream instance*, which a stream can have many of.
-You can think of them as different versions of the stream.
+Each instance has an associated *version* number, which is a positive integer.

-Every stream instance has two boolean flags: a) It can be marked as *finalized*, which indicates that no more records will be written to it, and b) it can be marked as *primary*, which makes it the default instance for the stream, causing it to be shown in the Console.
+Every stream instance has two boolean flags: a) It can be marked as *finalized*, which indicates that no more records will be written to it, and b) it can be marked as *primary*, which makes it the default instance for the stream.

 The following list gives some examples that clarify the usefulness of *stream instances*: